BrookeZK/EauClairesSalon.Solution/README.md

 ## **Description**

-_This C# codebase will build a user-friendly application for Pierre's Bakery, allowing him to keep track of his vendors that purchase baked goods from him, as well as the orders belonging to those vendors._
+_This C# codebase will build a user-friendly application for Eau Claire's Salon, allowing her to manage and keep track of her stylists, their specialties, and the client relationships that they carry._

 ## Preview